danielsaidi/ScrollKit/Sources/ScrollKit/ScrollKit.docc/Getting-Started.md

 }
 ```

-You can then use this offset in any way you like, to for instance fade in a navigation bar title.
+You can then this offset in any way you like, e.g. to fade in a navigation bar title.

-## How to set up a scroll view with a sticky header
+## How to set up a sticky header

+ScrollKit has a ``ScrollViewWithStickyHeader`` that stretches and transforms its header when it's pulled down, then sticks it to the top as it's scrolled.

-To create a scroll view with a sticky header, just create a `ScrollViewWithStickyHeader` and provide it with a header view and header height:
+To create a a sticky header, just use ``ScrollViewWithStickyHeader`` and provide it with a header view and header height:

 ```swift
 struct MyView: View {